This week's refresher Friday takes an updated look at subplots, and if they're distracting you from the real story. Enjoy!

 Subplots have a way of taking over some stories.
 They steal all the action, distract the protagonist, or in the worst cases, shine brighter than the actual plot.
-Good subplots enhance the story, support the theme, brighten what's already there.
+Good subplots enhance the story, support the theme, and brighten what's already there.
 A bad subplot tries to smother it in its sleep with a pillow.

-Some of the best-looking subplots I ever had were the literary equivalent of will-o-the-wisps. bright, shiny, heading off with purpose.
+Some of the best-looking subplots I ever had were the literary equivalent of will-o-the-wisps.
+Bright, shiny, heading off with purpose.
 It wasn't until I was deep in the weeds that I realized I'd been led astray.

 However, there have been just as many times that bright light led me to a brighter subplot.
-Probably more good than bad.
-How can you tell is a subplot is helping or hurting?
+Probably more good surprises than bad, really.

 1. Will this scene or subplot really make the story better, or just bigger?

 If all it does is delay the time your protagonist completes her goal, it might not be a worthy subplot.
 It should affect something in the story, plot, or character arcs, otherwise it's just "stuff" the protagonist has to slog through to get anywhere.

 Has a subplot ever lead you astray?